kulics/koral/book-en/function-type.md

     print => $(item: number)~()
     {
-        Console.WriteLine(value: item);
+        Console.WriteLine(item);
     };

-    each1To10(func: print);
+    each1To10(print);

 So, we executed the `print` function in the loop inside `each1To10`.

 Function In Parameter only require the same type of function parameters, do not require the same name of the parameters.

-## Anonymous Function
+## Lambda Expression
-As the above way to define a function and then imported into use sometimes appear more verbose, because we just want to perform a function only, not necessarily to define a function to provide to other places to use.
+As the above way to define a function and then imported into use sometimes appear more verbose, because we just want to perform a little function only, not necessarily to define a function to provide to other places to use.

-At this point we can use the syntax of anonymous functions to reduce the pain of our naming.
+At this point we can use the syntax of Lambda Expression to reduce the pain of our naming.

 Because function arguments are already defined at the time of declaration, we can use simplified syntax to express them.

 E.g:

-    each1To10(func: $(item)~( Console.WriteLine(value: item); ));
+    each1To10($(item)~( Console.WriteLine(item) ));
+    findAll($(it)~(it>7));
+    order($(it)~(it.time));

-Very simple, and the difference between the expression of the function type is that the input only need to declare the identifier, and the parameter is used to include the body of the function.
+Very simple, and the difference between the expression of the function type is that the input only need to declare the identifier, and the parameter is used to include one expression.

 ### [Next Chapter](package-type.md)